BYUCS235/TemplatesMap/README.md

 	node *context_array[CONSIZE];
   ...
 ```
-In order to declare a HashMap from "string" to "vector<string>", you can use the same syntax you use with the STL map.
+In order to declare a HashMap from "string" to "vector<string>", you can use the same syntax you use with the STL(standard template library) map.
 ```c++
 HashMap <string, vector <string>> goo;
 ```